daudln/Function-and-File-handling/README.md

-Hello, this is c++ repos ro demonstrate array and functions
+Hello, this is c++ repos to demonstrate file handling, array and functions